Gosains: Etymology and origins

+Sects and divisions

+There are two primary sects among the Gosavis: Shaiva and Vaishnava.

+Shaiva

 The members of Dashnami Sect, believed to be the first brahmanical order of ascetics founded by Adi Shankaracharya, use the surname Goswami, Gosain or Gosavi which means a man who has attained complete control over sense organs.
+The Dasnami Gosavis are divided into two groups: Mathdhari (those living in monasteries) and Gharbari (householders).
 Many of the married Gosains officiate as priests and religious teachers.
-By the end of eighteenth century, the Gosains of this particular sect became a politically powerful group in northern India and also held and enjoyed Jagirs, pensions and titles.
-They are sometimes referred to more generally as Sannyasis.